How Does AF&PA Calculate Paper and Cardboard Recycling Rates?

 How much paper is recycled in the U.S.?

-68% of all paper consumed in the United States was recycled in 2021 – a rate on par with the highest rate previously achieved.
+Nearly 68% of all paper consumed in the United States was recycled in 2022.
 The recycling rate has more than doubled since 1990, and the U.S. paper recycling rate has met or exceeded 63% since 2009.
 In fact, more paper is recycled by weight from municipal waste streams than plastic, glass, steel and aluminum combined.